Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

 }
 ```

-First, we set new price and tick.
-Since this operation writes to contract's storage, we want to do it only if the new tick is different, to optimize gas consumption.
+First, we set a new price and tick.
+Since this operation writes to the contract's storage, we want to do it only if the new tick is different, to optimize gas consumption.

 ```solidity
 (amount0, amount1) = zeroForOne